What Employee Feedback Can Tell You

 Soliciting different types of employee feedback can be a great way to do just that, impacting a number of critical workplace issues.

-Forbes reports that employees want a workplace culture that is supportive, inclusive and that uses encouragement and recognition to build community.
+Forbes reports that employees want a workplace culture that is supportive, and inclusive and that uses encouragement and employee recognition to build community.
 Organizations that fail to provide this are at higher risk of employee turnover.
 Our employee engagement technology offers a Cultural Assessment Survey in conjunction with human insight partner The Happiness Index, which is accessed through the Connects platform.
-It gives employees the opportunity to provide anonymous feedback about workplace culture and how it impacts them.
+It gives employees the opportunity to provide anonymous positive or negative feedback about workplace culture and how it impacts them.

-Results from both surveys provide organizations with real-time insights into how employees are thinking and feeling so they can adjust their people strategy and make actionable plans to improve engagement and productivity and create a thriving culture.
+Results from both surveys provide organizations with real-time insights into how employees are thinking and feeling so they can adjust their people strategy and make actionable plans and performance reviews to improve engagement and productivity and create a thriving culture.

 Today’s employees, more than ever, expect their jobs to contribute to their personal sense of purpose.
 When that purpose is shared with their employer, it drives engagement.